msesma/DaggerPlayground/README.md

-Dagger 2 playground
+~~(Dagger 2)~~ Koin playground
 ================

-# Dagger injection in a Multi-module app
+# Koin "injection" in a Multi-module app

 ## Description

 This is a implementation of a multi-module application.
+Is exactly equal to the previous branch (6-Injection_in_multimodule_app) Changing dagger for Koin for comparison
 - **app**: This is the application module.
 Contains the application class, the dagger graph root, and a sample activity that you can think on as one that is difficult to extract to a feature module.
 There is a singleton dependency that will be accessible all across this module and we will change for a different implementation in Espresso test time.
 - **module_core**: Here we put all the app wide dependencies, like API access, Database, etc. We could have several dependency modules like this.
 In this sample we have two collaborators, one singleton and one multi-instance.
 - **module_main**: Feature module.
 This contains the main activity that has access to core dependencies and this module collaborators.
 In both cases we have singleton and multi-instance samples.